MrSatellites/Proxii/README.md

 # Technical Details

+## Code Structure and Readability
+The code is structured in a way that is easy to read and understand  The code is divided into multiple files, each with a specific purpose.
+The code is also well-documented as you can see here and i put much comments explaining the purpose of each function and class.

+# Skill Set
+- Python
+- Networking
+- Security
+- Linux

 ### Summary about Probe Requests
 Probe requests are basicly a packet askin "Are you here" by requesting wifi from their SSID (Name) that will answer with a probe response, making network discovery faster.